Frequently Asked Questions

 Who are the staff members of the Foundation?

 We have recruited talent from traditional public health circles (Johns Hopkins School of Public Health, Cancer Research UK, The Union), as well as those with deep tobacco regulatory experience (CTP – FDA).
-Our leadership team can be found here.
+Our leadership can be found here.

 We know that collaboration will be required among a diverse set of stakeholders within complex developing markets, so we have brought in deep operational experience from both humanitarian and commercial sectors.
 We are continuing to add staff members with diverse talents.